Ursa Beach Portugal – Hike, Best Time, Parking & Tips

 Although it looks like an excellent spot for swimming, I can't recommend it.

-Parking Praia da Ursa
+Parking at Praia da Ursa

 Cabo da Roca Parking